 3. Communication Skills

-Irrespective of your role in the workplace, having the necessary communication skills is highly sought after.
-The modern workplace is far from what it used to be –you would have to send out an e-mail, memo or report at least once a day.
+Irrespective of your role in the workplace, having the necessary communication skills for leadership is highly sought after.
+The modern workplace is far from what it used to be.
+You would have to send out an e-mail, memo, or report at least once a day.

 To be on top of all these changes, you should be able to communicate your thoughts verbally or in writing.
 Effective communication can eliminate misunderstanding in the workplace and it could get the message across right away.